Guidelines for the Development of Interdisciplinary Courses

 For University-level (UNIV and IDSP) Courses:

-- UNIV and IDSP course proposals for courses to carry undergraduate credit are to be forwarded to the Committee on the Undergraduate Curriculum (CUC), or its delegated subcommittee, and those for courses to carry only graduate credit are to be forwarded to the Graduate Council Curriculum Committee (GCCC); and the applicable committee will send them to all appropriate college curriculum committees for review.
+- UNIV and IDSP course proposals for courses to carry undergraduate credit are to be forwarded to the Baccalaureate Council (BC), or its delegated subcommittee, and those for courses to carry only graduate credit are to be forwarded to the Graduate Council Curriculum Committee (GCCC); and the applicable committee will send them to all appropriate college curriculum committees for review.

-- The Undergraduate Coordinating Council (UCC) is responsible for final approval of both UNIV and IDSP courses that are to carry undergraduate credit, and the Graduate Council (GC) is responsible for final approval of those that are to carry graduate credit; those that are to be available for both undergraduate and graduate credit will typically be considered first by the UCC and then by the GC.
+- The Baccalaureate Council (BC) is responsible for final approval of both UNIV and IDSP courses that are to carry undergraduate credit, and the Graduate Council (GC) is responsible for final approval of those that are to carry graduate credit.
 The applicable council will consult with the Office of the Provost regarding the allocation of any necessary resources beyond those committed by sponsoring departments/colleges.
-The UCC, or its delegated subcommittee, should serve as sponsoring agency for any UNIV and IDSP courses submitted for consideration as a part of the general-education program.
+The BC, or its delegated subcommittee, should serve as sponsoring agency for any UNIV and IDSP courses submitted for consideration as a part of the general-education program.

 - Administration of UNIV courses carrying undergraduate credit shall be assigned to the Vice Provost; administration of UNIV courses carrying only graduate credit shall be assigned to the Dean of the Graduate School.
 Resources beyond those provided by the participating departments and colleges are to come from the Office of the Provost, and any credit hours generated shall accrue to the Office of the Provost.